Two smiling children in matching jackets hold a small yellow chick between their hands in a classroom-like setting.

 Long Stay (15:15 – 17:50)

 Long Stay is based in Chestnuts, where the children can choose from a range of play activities.
 They are given a light tea consisting of sandwiches, fruit, and a biscuit, but will still need an evening meal once they get home.
 The children should be collected by 17:50.
 Any child not collected by this time will be taken to the school office to await collection.
-Bookings for Late Stay should be made by end of Friday week before, if possible, via SOCS.
+Bookings for Long Stay should be made by end of Friday week before, if possible, via SOCS.
 The cost per day is £11.

 The School Day Timetable